-Anovulatory bleeding; Bleeding - dysfunctional uterine; DUB; Abnormal uterine bleeding; Menorrhagia - dysfunctional; Polymenorrhea - dysfunctional; Metrorrhagia - dysfunctional
+Anovulatory bleeding; Bleeding - dysfunctional uterine; DUB; Abnormal uterine bleeding-hormonal; Menorrhagia - dysfunctional; Polymenorrhea - dysfunctional; Metrorrhagia - dysfunctional

 About every month, the levels of female hormones in a woman's body rise and fall.
-Estrogen and progesterone are two very important hormones.
-These hormones play an important role in ovulation, the time when the ovaries release an egg.
+Estrogen and progesterone are two hormones that play an important role in ovulation.
+This is the time when the ovaries release an egg.